goravel/goravel.github.io/en/security/encryption.md

 ### Encrypting A Value

 To encrypt a value, you can use the `EncryptString` method in `facades.Crypt()`.
-This method encrypts values using the OpenSSL and AES-256-GCM cipher.
+This method encrypts values using AES-256-GCM cipher.
 Additionally, all encrypted values are signed with a message authentication code (GMAC) to prevent decryption by malicious users who try to tamper with the data.

 ```go
 secret, err := facades.Crypt().EncryptString("goravel")